sayakkhatua/sayakkhatua.github.io/publication.md

 </details>

-"The use of behavioural-science informed interventions to promote latrine use in rural India: a synthesis of findings."(2020) <br>with Charlotte Lane and Bethany Caruso <br> [Preprint](https://osf.io/preprints/metaarxiv/g7cmd/)
+"The use of behavioural-science informed interventions to promote latrine use in rural India: a synthesis of findings."(2020)[Under review, World Development] <br>with Charlotte Lane and Bethany Caruso <br> [Preprint](https://osf.io/preprints/metaarxiv/g7cmd/)

 <details>
 <summary>Abstract</summary>